myDevicesIoT/cayenne-docs/docs/MQTTAPIS.md

 + [Arduino MQTT Library](#bring-your-own-thing-api-using-arduino-mqtt) - For Beginner users.
 This is the easiest way to get started with using Arduino MQTT in your project.
 This section covers installing and configuring the popular Arduino IDE to use Cayenne's Arduino MQTT library.
 It also includes a walkthrough of setting up an Arduino board, sending sensor data to Cayenne and controlling an actuator from the Cayenne dashboard.

 + [mbed MQTT Library](#bring-your-own-thing-api-using-mbed-mqtt) - For Intermediate users.
-This section walks you through using the mbed C++ MQTT Library in your project.
+This section walks you through using the mbed C++ MQTT Library in your project that uses the mbed IDE.
 It includes an example of connecting a Nucleo board to Cayenne, writing code to send sensor data as well as control an onboard LED from the Cayenne dashboard.

 + [C++ MQTT Library](#bring-your-own-thing-api-using-c) - For Advanced users.
 This section discusses the steps needed to make use of the Cayenne C++ MQTT library in your code.
 It also includes advice from the Cayenne team as to which areas of the code need to be updated/customized in order to implement support for new boards in a Cayenne library.